AntonioFeijaoUK/www-antoniofeijao-com/docs/pages/lists-links-and-webpages-for-updates-on-cyber-security.md

 ---
 layout: default
-title: Lists links and webpages for updates on Cyber Security
+title: List of links and webpages for updates on Cyber Security
 permalink: /cyber-security-updates/
 ---

 *WORK IN progress*

-Lists, links and webpages with updates on Cyber Security
+List of links and webpages with updates on Cyber Security

 # Security updates